rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 ```

 This works great.
 And we've reduced the amount of code we have to type by
 a great deal.

-However, what's with the duplication in the `it` message,
+However, what's with the duplication in the `it` message, and the actual code
-and the actual code that implements our expectation?
+that implements our expectation?

+## Anonymous it

 The lines `it "is born in a leap year"` and `should be_born_in_leap_year`
 pretty much describe the same thing, don't they?